Local leaders pledge to ‘resist dragging climate policies into culture wars’

 The pledge is being coordinated by UK100, a cross-party network of local leaders committed to climate action, and former minister and net zero tsar Chris Skidmore’s Mission Zero Coalition.

-The cross-party pledge has been signed by local and regional politicians, including Greater Manchester Mayor Andy Burnham and council leaders from Wiltshire, Warwickshire, Birmingham, Westminster, Lancaster, Southampton and Cardiff.
+The cross-party pledge has been signed by local and regional politicians, including council leaders from Wiltshire, Warwickshire, Birmingham, Westminster, Lancaster, Southampton and Cardiff.

 It comes as a report from UK100 and the Mission Zero Coalition suggests 2024 is set to see the UK’s first net zero elections, with politicians elected this year having a pivotal role in delivering climate action.